Leafwing-Studios/leafwing-website/content/blog/ecs-gui-framework/index.md

 So you want to build a UI in Rust.
 What better tool than an Enity-Component-System (ECS) framework to do so?
-It'll be type-safe, trendy, and most importantly: blazing fast.
+It's a type-safe, trendy solution for state management and most importantly: it'll be blazing fast (no need for benchmarks obviously).

-In all seriousness Bevy is doing just this!
-Well, has been, for several years.
+In all seriousness [Bevy](https://bevyengine.org/) is doing just this!
+Well, it has been, for several years.
 Why hasn't it dominated the competition, and obsoleted [areweguiyet.rs](https://areweguiyet.com/)?

 Before we get too deep in the weeds, an important disclaimer.
 Alice is a maintainer of Bevy, but not the project lead or even a UI subject-matter-expert.
+Rose is an employee at [Foresight](https://www.foresightmining.com/), and uses Bevy to build GUI-heavy applications for her day job.
 **These opinions are purely our own, and are not the final or official word!**

 This post aims to record *how* you might make a GUI framework, *why* we're using an ECS at all, and *what* we need to fix to make `bevy_ui` genuinely good.
-There's been a lot of discussion, in far too many places, with far too little clarity.
+There's been a lot of reshashed discussion, in [far](https://github.com/bevyengine/bevy/issues/254) [too](https://github.com/bevyengine/bevy/discussions/9538) [many]((https://github.com/bevyengine/bevy/discussions/5604)) [places](https://discord.com/channels/691052431525675048/743663673393938453), with far too little clarity and very little tangible movement (except [ickshonpe](https://github.com/bevyengine/bevy/pulls/ickshonpe), you rock).
+It's easy to say "`bevy_ui` should work just like my favorite UI framework", but actually turning that into a workable design that advances the state of the art and is something you can get consensus on and *build* is much harder.

-By writing up a comprehensive document on the requirements, vision and progress, the hope is that the Bevy community will be able to come together to make clear improvements, rule out options and propose solid designs for the critical missing pieces.
+By writing up an up-to-date, comprehensive, low-buzzword document on the requirements, vision and progress, we hope that the Bevy community will be able to come together to make clear improvements, rule out options and propose solid designs for the critical missing pieces.

 And who knows?
-Maybe a decade from now *you're* reading this post, dreaming of writing your own ECS-powered GUI framework.
+Maybe it's a decade later and *you're* reading this post, dreaming of writing your own ECS-powered GUI framework.

 ## Why not just use `egui` or `dioxus` or `tauri` or `iced` or...?

-There are [a lot](https://areweguiyet.com/) of Rust UI frameworks already!
+There are [a lot](https://blog.logrocket.com/state-of-rust-gui-libraries/) of Rust UI frameworks already.
 Some of them are even actively maintained, documented and basically useful!

 There's [good interop crates](https://github.com/mvlabat/bevy_egui) for some of them, and people have made [complex production applications](https://github.com/bevyengine/bevy/discussions/5522) using them.